 There is no place better than the Great Barrier Reef for splendid marine life and eye-catching coral.
 As the planet’s most extensive reef system, the Great Barrier Reef comprises 2,900 individual reefs and coral cays extending 1,400 miles off the Queensland shoreline.
 Over 1,000 fish species, alongside six types of ocean turtles, occupy the reef.
 The ideal approach to this all-year location is on a boat visit to different spots from your basecamp in Port Douglas Cairns.

 2. Ambergris Caye, Belize

 Home to the most extensive boundary reef outside of Australia (185 miles), Belize has numerous chances to get very close with eels, rays, and a wide range of brilliantly hued fish.
 You will come across multiple cayes and atolls that spot the Caribbean coastline, loaded up with vivid coral dipped underneath the turquoise waters.
-Probably ideal alternatives for snorkelers and divers are discovered off of Ambergris Caye, as well as the Hol Chan Marine Reserve and the clear as crystal shark-ray back street overflowing with nurture sharks glad to allow you to experience your swimming-with-the-sharks dreams.
+Excellent options for those interested in snorkeling and diving can be found around Ambergris Caye, including the Hol Chan Marine Reserve.
+The crystal-clear shark-ray alley is particularly noteworthy, teeming with nurse sharks eager to let you fulfill your dreams of snorkeling with these fascinating creatures.

 3. The Big Island, Hawaii